Music of the Democratic Republic of the Congo: Traditional music and instruments

-Most traditional instruments are handcrafted from wood derived from indigenous plant species, though wood is not the sole material.
-Iron and various animal-derived elements, such as skin and horn, are also commonly employed.
-Handmade by artisans, these instruments fulfill a broad spectrum of functions: social (festivals, weddings, communal gatherings), traditional (initiation rites, birth and mourning ceremonies, village councils), and cultural (circumcision and other rites of passage).
+Most instruments are handcrafted from wood derived from indigenous plant species, though wood is not the sole material, as iron and various animal-derived elements, such as skin and horn, are also commonly employed.
+These instruments are built by artisans and are played at social events like festivals, weddings, and community gatherings, as well as at traditional and cultural ceremonies such as initiation rites, birth and mourning rituals, village councils, circumcision, and other rites of passage.

-In response to technological influences, some instruments have undergone modifications.
-For instance, the Zombo folklore band Konono Nº1 has adapted the likembe (a type of sanza) by electrifying it to enhance sound projection in contemporary performances.
-Historically, instruments such as these were used to accompany dances and chants during major ethnic celebrations, serving as vehicles for "expressions of seduction and sensuality, poetry and romance, lyricism and enthusiasm".
-In the broader classification of African musical instruments, Congolese instruments fall into four primary categories: aerophones, chordophones, idiophones, and membranophones.
+Some instruments have changed over time due to new technology.
+For instance, the Zombo folklore band Konono Nº1 modified the likembe (a type of sanza) by adding electric amplification to make it louder for modern performances.
+Historically, instruments such as these were mainly used to support dances and chants during major ethnic celebrations.
+They were also seen as a way to express feelings such as attraction, romance, poetry, joy, and excitement.

+In the general classification of African musical instruments, those from the Congo are grouped into four main types: aerophones, chordophones, idiophones, and membranophones.

 Aerophones

 Traditional Congolese megaphone, possibly dating to the 18th century, from the Crosby Brown Collection of Musical Instruments.

-Aerophones include various flutes and trumpets, often crafted from locally available materials such as bamboo, wood, and hollow plant stems.
-Among the Bakwa-Mputu of Kasaï, the Mangbetu, and the Pygmies, wooden trumpets are prominent.
-These instruments are known by different names across linguistic and ethnic lines: mpanda among the Barega, mpungi in Kikongo, and under a variety of names among the Teke, such as mvila mvili, mupara, munguani, mbabiyimi, nkuanku, and kô.
+Aerophones in Congolese music include different types of flutes and trumpets.
+They are usually made from materials that are easy to find locally, such as bamboo, wood, and hollow plant stems.
+Wooden trumpets are especially common among groups such as the Bakwa-Mputu of Kasaï, the Mangbetu, and the Pygmies.
+These instruments have different names depending on the language and ethnic group.
+For example, they are called mpanda among the Barega, mpungi in Kikongo, and under a variety of names among the Teke, such as mvila mvili, mupara, munguani, mbabiyimi, nkuanku, and kô.
 The Bahungana refer to their trumpet as musembu.

-Flutes are widespread and diverse in form.
-The transverse flute, made from bamboo or wood, typically features up to five finger holes.
+Flutes are widely used and come in many forms.
+The transverse flute, made from bamboo or wood, often has up to five finger holes.
 It is referred to as mulizi by the Shi people of South Kivu, mpuela or tuti in Kikongo, and ndere among the Hema.
 End-blown flutes share similar names in Kikongo (tuti, mpuela) and include nasal flute variants, particularly used by the Yanzi people of Kwango.
 Pan flutes are another notable subtype, known as bitanda among the Yaka, nshiba among the Luba, mishiba among the Songye, and mishiy among the Lunda.
 Kikongo speakers use several terms for this instrument, including kwanga, makwanga, and mavonda.
 Additionally, the globular flute, a spherical wind instrument, is found among the Mongo, where it is called lofolongo, and among the Bembe, who refer to it as kitolori.